lubobik/Konf_B20_Bobik_Steirer/README.md

   1. add `CashRegisterRandomizerTests` class
   1. add `MainTests` class
   1. add missing DisplayName to `OperatorTests`
+  1. update some classes for Jacoco coverage
+  1. minor changes in Smoothie class

   Basically a bump from last's assignment description of implementation / changelog.
   For additional, more test specific specialities / documentation